 Located underneath the SuperQuad, Sidewinder is Sugarloaf's permanant snowboardcross/skiercross course.
 Designed by two-time Olympic Snowboardcross Gold Medalist Seth Wescott, Sidewinder is the place to test your chops in this rapidly growing sport.
 Watch for Seth and other snowboardcross legends making laps in Sidewinder

 A new snowmaking line last year helped us build one of our best Superpipes ever, and you can expect more of the same for this season.
 Look for the highest quality halfpipe that Sugarloaf has ever had with all the same big-time specs - 400 feet long, 18 foot walls cut with a Zaugg PipeMonster.

 Never hit a rail before?
 Want to hit a jump but not sure how?
-Located at the bottom of Whiffletree, the Skybound Park is home to Sugarloaf's beginner park features.
+Located off of Whiffletree on the Cruiser trail, the Skybound Park is home to Sugarloaf's beginner park features.
 If you're ready to take your first foray into park riding, check out our small rails, boxes, and jumps that will give you all the confidence you need to tackle some of our bigger features.